SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 ## Update Project Dependencies

-To keep the project up-to-date, update a few dependencies on a regular basis:
+To keep the project up to date, regularly update a few dependencies:

 - Node Modules:
   - package.json